Installing MinimWatch 2 on Mac

 The colour of the minim icon shows the status of the MinimServer instance:

 - If the icon is pale yellow, MinimServer is starting

 - If the icon is transparent, MinimServer is running normally

 - If the icon is red, MinimServer has detected an error

-Uninstalling MinimWatch on Mac OS X
+Uninstalling MinimWatch 2 on Mac

 Before uninstalling MinimWatch, make sure MinimWatch isn't running.

 To uninstall MinimWatch, drag the MinimWatch application to the trash.

 Uninstalling MinimWatch doesn't delete your MinimWatch configuration settings.
 This is useful if you want to reinstall MinimWatch or move up to a newer version.